 1. Find Your First Clients From Inside Your Network

-Finding work is all about who you know.
-According to the Harvard Business Review, freelancers still get the majority of their work through word of mouth, making it more valuable than marketplaces, agencies, or social media.
+Finding work is all about who you know, and who you submit proposal templates to.
+Freelancers still get the majority of their work through word of mouth, making it more valuable than marketplaces, agencies, or social media marketing.
 People who know you personally will be much more likely to give you a shot.
 Plus, you’ll feel more secure working with someone you can trust.

 When you’re just getting started, you won’t have the big portfolio and proven reputation of someone who’s been in the game for years.
 Tap into your network.
 Then, build your brand over time before branching out to find additional clients.